AzureIoTGBB/mxchip-to-iot-edge/modules/module3.md

 ## Getting started with the MXChip.

 We are going to get started with the (pun intended) 'getting started' project.
 To generate that project,open VS Code and connect your MXChip to the USB port on the computer.
 The Azure IoT Workbench will launch within VS Code.

-TODO:  steps to create the 'getting started' project.
+Once it does, under the "Getting Started" sample project, click the "Open Sample" button to create a new version of the Getting Started sample.
+We will base our MXChip firmware off of that sample.

 ## Customize the MXChip firmware